Teavana profit beats Street on increased same-store sales

-Specialty tea retailer Teavana Holdings Inc TEA.N posted better-than-expected adjusted quarterly profit, helped by increased sales at its stores open for at least a year, and it forecast full-year profit above estimates.
+Sept 4 Specialty tea retailer Teavana Holdings Inc posted better-than-expected adjusted quarterly profit, helped by increased sales at its stores open for at least a year, and it forecast full-year profit above estimates.

 Teavana, which sells more than 100 varieties of premium loose-leaf tea, forecast full-year earnings of 53-55 cents per share on revenue of $222-$231 million.